Pre-built Modals

 Modals Not Appearing on Localhost

-If openModal() resolves with an empty object {} and no modal appears, your browser is likely blocking the modal UI script due to cross-origin restrictions (ORB/CORS).
+If openModal() rejects (throws) with a [Memberstack] Modal failed to load. warning and no modal appears, your browser is likely blocking the modal UI script due to cross-origin restrictions (ORB/CORS).
 This is a known issue when developing on http://localhost.